neoito-hub/HR-docs/src/Leave_policy.md

 - Employees are not allowed to take any leaves during notice period.
 - In case of any emergency, employees shall take leave after getting approval from their manager.
 -  All leaves taken during notice period will be considered under loss of pay.
-- Taking excess leaves during notice period will result in disciplinary action such as non issual of experience certificate, relieving certificate, and conduct certificate.
+- Taking excess leaves during notice period will result in disciplinary action.
 Company has the right to take any severe disciplinary actions during this course.
 - Once an employee enters in to notice period, all leave balances are revoked and they become ineligible for any leave encashment for the respective calendar year.